Liminal Being Doula Service - End of life planning death and mortality doula.

 No two deaths are the same.
 No two families are the same.
 I meet you where you are.

-Through Death Cafes, talks and community education, I deliver death literacy to make death a conversation people can actually have.
+Through Death Cafes, corporate presentations and community education, I deliver death literacy to make death a conversation people can actually have.
 We used to know how to sit with the dying.
 I believe we can and are finding our way back to that.

-I’ve trained with the Australian Doula College, the Natural Death Care Centre, Essential Skills, and brought that knowledge into real work, bedside with the dying, volunteering at Bear Cottage children’s hospice, delivering death literacy talks through Dying to Know Day, and presenting at SXSW, the Advance Care Planning International Conference and to UNSW medical students.
+I’ve trained with the Australian Doula College, the Natural Death Care Centre and Essential Skills and brought that knowledge into real work: bedside with the dying, facilitating planning, volunteering at Bear Cottage Children’s Hospice, delivering death literacy talks through Dying to Know Day, presenting at SXSW Sydney, the Advance Care Planning International Conference and to UNSW medical students.

-What that means for you is someone who knows this territory well, and who can connect you to the right people, the right conversations, and the right support at every step.
-I have a vast community of passionate advocates who can offer support.
+What that means for you is someone who knows the territory well, and who can connect you to the right people, the right conversations, and the right support at every step.
+I have a vast community of passionate advocates who offer support.

 Emotional and spiritual support A compassionate presence, honest conversations, and a safe space to speak about fear, hope, grief and what matters most.
 Embracing mortality is possible, and you don’t have to do it alone.